FOREX-Dollar near 6-wk high as sovereign debt crisis dominates

 By Hideyuki Sano

-TOKYO, Nov 22 The dollar stuck near a six-week high against a basket of currencies on Tuesday on a sharp pullback in global risk appetite as the sovereign debt storm intensified on both sides of the Atlantic.
+TOKYO, Nov 22 The U.S. dollar stayed near a six-week high against a basket of currencies on Tuesday after a sharp pullback in global risk appetite as the sovereign debt storm intensified on both sides of the Atlantic.

-Severe dollar funding strains supported the U.S. currency as European banks scramble to secure cash dollars, with the dollar money market seizing up and investors fearing that a fall in euro zone government bond prices could pummel European banks.

 "There is no fundamental change in the markets' risk averse mood.
 There's been no clear progress in the euro zone," said Koji Fukaya, chief FX strategist at Credit Suisse.